vahidmohsseni/k8s-mlflow/README.md

-## A release of MLflow in Docker for Kubernetes
+## A Release of MLflow in Docker for Kubernetes